-Gooseberry Planet ensures that children are taught the appropriate knowledge and safeguards to make sure they are not at risk of the content in the four Cs.
-This is done in line with school and trust safeguarding policies.
-Gooseberry Planet is taught to the children from Y1 to Y6 through online, game based learning.
+Gooseberry Planet ensures that children are taught the appropriate knowledge and safeguards to make sure they are not at risk of the content in the four Cs and in line with Teaching Online Safety in Schools document.
+This is also done in line with school and trust safeguarding policies.
+Gooseberry Planet is taught to the children from Y1 to Y6.
 Additional contextualised support is provided for children with SEND and vulnerable children e.g. those that have suffered from abuse in the past.